 He wasn’t a Labrador, and he wasn’t healthy.

-Ten days before Christmas Eve, a couple purchased what they thought would become a much-loved pet; a Labrador puppy, fit and ready to go home, up for sale on a classified advertising website.
+Eleven days before Christmas Day 2016, a couple purchased what they thought would become a much-loved pet; a Labrador puppy, fit and ready to go home, up for sale on a classified advertising website.
 They agreed to meet the breeder (or so they thought) in a car park.
 Money changed hands, and the wriggly ball of fluff named Rocky came home with them.

 Within hours of bringing him home, Rocky, was flat, floppy and very ill.
 There was clearly something very wrong.
 He had vomited several times during the night and had an upset stomach too.
 He wasn’t interested in food, and although he tried to drink water, he could not keep it down.
 Desperate for help, the owners rang the breeder, but there was no reply.